meet your new travel companion

 - You prefer using a backpack or duffel bag instead of a suitcase

 Each component that makes up a piece of luggage is important.
 From the zipper to the material, each part is important and should not be overlooked.
-To pick the right luggage for you, consider the each element and how the design may or may not benefit you.
+To pick the right luggage for you, consider each element and how the design may or may not benefit you.

 Perhaps the unsung hero of suitcases.
-The zipper is what holds most luggages together and gives you easy access to your stuff.
+The zipper is what holds most luggage together and gives you easy access to your stuff.
 There are two types of zippers – coil and chain.
 Coil zippers are cheaper and very popular.
 They feature spiral plastic elements that lock together when zipped.
 While they are great on clothing and other garments, they are far inferior to chain zippers when it comes to suitcases.

-A chain zipper features two sets of interlocking teeth made form either nylon or metal.
+A chain zipper features two sets of interlocking teeth made from either nylon or metal.
 They are sturdy, have a lower failure rate and much more difficult to tamper with and break into than a coil zipper.
 This is because coil zippers can be easily pulled apart with a small knife or pen and reclosed without any sign of damage.
 When choosing a quality piece of luggage, always stick with a chain zipper.